ogniandantchev/ML_engineer_nd009_capstone/README.md

 + The DeepAR+ model of Amazon Forecast (notebook 04) has RMSE of 2.806, while the custom Dilated Causal CNN (notebook 03) has an MSE 0.0037 (or RMSE = MSE **2 = 0.061).
 Of course it is not fare to compare a model based on just one time series, to the multivariate custom model.

-+ the total cost of training and deploying the model at AWS Amazon Forecast was EUR 0.78 (USD 0.91)
++ the total cost of training and deploying the model at AWS Amazon Forecast was EUR 0.78 (USD 0.91) using the free tier

 ---